-- You can determine the best position by examining the scratch marks on furniture.
+- You can determine the best position by examining the scratch marks on the furniture.
 Is it on the carpet or under the bed?
 Is it high or low?
 These are a few questions to ask.

 There are various types of placements, vertical, angled, or horizontal.
 Cats love scratching on different surfaces so place the post or pad accordingly.

-Raising your cat’s Interest in the Scratching Post
+Raising your Cat’s Interest in the Scratching Post

 It is quite normal to have a cat show very little interest in a scratching post.
 All you need is to take an extra step in showing them the excellent surface you have put in place.
 Below are some methods which are quite effective in helping your cat discover the scratching post and making use of the post.

-Nepetalactone is a chemical compound which attracts cats.
+Nepetalactone is a chemical compound that attracts cats.
 This compound is present in the mint-like herb, Catnip.
 In cats, the chemical can induce a form of high.
 There are different forms through which you can obtain catnip including dried, spray, plant, pellet, or dried.

 Some people also grow their own catnip for use.
 It is essential you control the quantity of catnip you give your cat and also observe for changes in behavior.
-You can make use of home-made toys or purchase refillable toys for this purpose.
+You can make use of homemade toys or purchase refillable toys for this purpose.
 This herb is an excellent option for training cats.